LLENN8/MisaKeylogger/README.md

 ## Disclaimer

-The author of this software is not responsible for any misuse, damage, or legal implications resulting from the use of this program. **MisaKeylogger is provided for educational purposes only**.
+The author of this software is not responsible for any misuse, damage, or legal implications resulting from the use of this program. **MisaKeylogger is provided for educational purposes only**. well, actually this program didnt dangerious, also not working when you open browser or other app with security.

 ## License